 - Reduce salt intake.
 If you are taking diuretics, your doctor should give you specific instructions about salt intake.

 - Eat foods high in B-vitamins and iron, such as whole grains (if no allergy), dark leafy greens (such as spinach and kale), and sea vegetables.
-If you are taking certain diuretics, your health care provider may give you specific instructions about getting different nutrients into your diet, such as potassium.
+If you are taking certain diuretics, your provider may give you specific instructions about getting different nutrients into your diet, such as potassium and/or potassium potassium restrictions.
 Potassium is in many vegetables.
-Follow your health care provider's instructions strictly.
+Follow your provider's instructions strictly.

 - Eat natural diuretic vegetables, including asparagus, parsley, beets, grapes, green beans, leafy greens, pineapple, pumpkin, onion, leeks, and garlic.
 Some of these foods may interact with diuretic medications.